cs-fullstack-2019-spring/python-arraycollections-cw-tdude0175/README.md

 d) Print the 2nd index again.

 ### Problem 2:
-We will keep having this problem until EVERYONE gets it right without help Create a function that has a loop that quits with ‘q’.
+##### We will keep having this problem until EVERYONE gets it right without help
+Create a function that has a loop that quits with ‘q’.
 If the user doesn't enter 'q', ask them to input another string.

-### Problem 3
+### Problem 3:
-Create a functoin that contains a collection of information for the following:
+Create a function that contains a collection of information for the following:
 ```
 Jonathan/John
 Michael/Mike